 It isn’t that the toothpaste doesn’t work or isn’t enjoyable to use, it’s just that it does the job using ingredients that are either fairly commonplace or, in some cases, questionable in terms of safety.
 This is despite the fact that Marvis boast they are sensitive to issues around ingredients and are cruelty and gluten free, and vegan, using no ingredients of animal origin.

 You can contact Marvis by phone or by email – they are based in Italy.
 We emailed them to track down an ingredient list (since none is available on their website).
 They did not respond!

 Marvis toothpaste conclusion

 This is an expensive toothpaste which has achieved popularity, especially in the menswear market.
-It has many favourable reviews on Amazon, particularly regarding the intense flavours, thick texture and fresh feeling it generates.
+It has many favorable reviews on Amazon, particularly regarding the intense flavors, thick texture and fresh feeling it generates.